18kimn/blog/src/routes/writing/setup/index.md

 They're really just fun projects that make me happy building and using!

+---

 ## Writing

-I use NeoVim as my writing tool.
 At the beginning of college, I wrote and took notes by hand.
 Wanting to be more organized and work in a more portable format, I used Google Docs.
 Wanting to be a bit more principled about that, I used Obsidian and wrote in Markdown.

-Obsidian is a great note-taking app, and it fits well for people who like Notion but take pride in any of slightly more technical prowess, a locally-stored note repository, or the Zettelkasten note-taking system.^[The Zettelkasten system is a somewhat popular style of taking notes, that believes in notes as small documents with identifiers that can link to and be linked from other notes.
+Obsidian is a great note-taking app, and it fits well for people who like Notion (another great app) but take pride in any of slightly more technical prowess, a locally-stored note repository, or the Zettelkasten note-taking system.^[The Zettelkasten system is a somewhat popular style of taking notes, that believes in notes as small documents with identifiers that can link to and be linked from other notes.
 People get pretty excited about it, I encourage you to look it up if you have any interest.]
 It also has a very developed plugin interface and correspondingly rich ecosystem of plugins, and also has ways for users to style or customize their own instances.
 In general, Obsidian has a lot of thought put into its design, from its philosophy to the UI aesthetics and software architecture.
 Because of this, no matter how much customization you add, you still have a very well-built tool at its core.
 I highly recommend checking it out if you're interested in it, I think the developers (Erica Xu and Shida Li) are creating something fantastic and deserve all of the support they have received.

 However, Obsidian works best when you have solely a vault of plaintext notes, and not if (as in my case) you want to use